-🌐 Challenge: Launch more effective paid acquisition campaigns by identifying trending instruments across competitor brokers, segmented by trader experience — to improve targeting, messaging, and conquest efficiency.
+🌐 Challenge: Launch more effective paid acquisition campaigns for high-LTV & high-value traders by identifying trending instruments across competitor brokers, segmented by trader experience, to improve targeting, messaging, and conquest efficiency.
+Also, identify how high-churn, high-risk traders could be coached for higher LTV & retention on the platform.

-👀 Task: Use real-time trading behaviour — segmented by experience, lot size, and instrument — to uncover what beginner and experienced traders are doing, and how recently, to inform targeting and content development.
+👀 Task: Use real-time trading behaviour, segmented by experience, account size, and instrument, to uncover what beginner and experienced traders are doing, and how recently, to inform instant & ongoing targeting and content development.

 🎯 Problem

-The acquisition team lacked clarity on what inexperienced traders were doing across the market.
-Without segment-level behavioural visibility, their campaigns relied on generic messaging, leading to wasted CAC and inconsistent conversions.
+The acquisition team lacked clarity on what experienced, wealthy & highly frequent traders were doing across the competitive landscape.
+Without segment-level behavioural visibility, their campaigns relied on generic messaging, leading to their current situation of low-frequency and smaller account sized traders making up 54% of all users, their campaigns wasted CAC and led to high-churn.

 🧠 Solution